 - Entry music

 - Words of welcome from the celebrant or person leading the service.
-This may include thoughts on life and death
+This may include thoughts on life and death from a non-religious perspective

 - A tribute to the deceased – much like a eulogy, a tribute will be read by the celebrant, a family member or friend which outlines their personality and the life they led